Envirometrix/PredictiveSoilMapping/docs/Introduction.md

 measurements.

-Already at that site level, soil survey can result in significant uncertainty. @Pleijsier1986ISRIC sent the same soil sample to a large number of soil labs in the world and then compared results they got independently.
+Already at that site level, soil survey can result in significant uncertainty. @Pleijsier1986ISRIC sent the same soil samples to a large number of soil labs in the world and then compared results they got independently.
 This measure of uncertainty is referred to as the *“inter-laboratory variation”*.
 Soil lab analysis studies by